neurodata-arxiv/blci/_sources/interface.md.txt

 1. Builds and saves the code dependency graph file `blci.deps`
-2. Fleshes out a minimal `blci.yml` configuration file to a point to where a repo is a valid BLCI repo leaving only the `data_deps` setting to be completed by the user.
+2. Fleshes out a minimal `blci.yml` configuration file to a point to where a repo is a valid BLCI repo leaving the `data_deps`, `script` and any other user-specific setting to be completed by the user.

 **NOTE:** The default action is to append and overwrite the minimal configuration file a user creates.
 The filename of the original